igormasternoy/AndroidKPI/README.md

 #Features
 - Super Fast!
 - Do you want to save news that you liked?
 You'r welcome!
-- Create your own category and don't limiting yourself.
+- Create your own categories and don't limiting yourself.
 - Special mode to take a photo of your fillings while reading the news.

 #Developers